Basics:

 You’re allowed to review and reject any given job.
 But, if you’re trying to work more than occasionally, you may need to accept some of these challenging manuscripts.

-Scribendi maintains it has plenty of work for those who want to edit full-time, but are happy to accept editors who want to work less.
+Scribendi maintains it has plenty of work for those who want to edit full-time.
+But the site is happy to accept editors who want to work less.

 Another concern